getsentry/sentry-unreal/README.md

 - To automatically capture crashes in Windows game builds that were made using engine versions prior to UE 5.2, the [Crash Reporter has to be configured](https://docs.sentry.io/platforms/unreal/setup-crashreport/) first.

-- Using UGS binaries requires tagging of files to ensure the crashpad_handler.exe and sentry.dll is present.
+- Using UGS binaries requires tagging of files to ensure the crashpad_handler.exe is present.
 For inclusion in build graph, you'd want something like this:
 ```
 <Tag Files="#EditorBinaries$(EditorPlatform)" Filter="*.target" With="#TargetReceipts"/>
 <TagReceipt Files="#TargetReceipts" RuntimeDependencies="true" With="#RuntimeDependencies"/>